SEVEN KINDS OF CHRISTIANS

 Then there is Jacob and Esau (Gen. 25).
 Jacob was certainly no Saint, but he was different than Esau where it really counted.
 While Esau's value system was materialistic and physical, Jacob valued spiritual things.
 In fact, his devotion to God was so great that he "strove with an angel until day break" in order to secure a spiritual blessing (Gen. 32; Hos.
 12:4).

 The final two characters are David and Saul (1 Sam.
 17-18).
 David was a humble man who's chief concern was centered on pleasing God.
 Above all, he wanted God's favour and cared more about God's evaluation of him than man's.
 But Saul was opposite.
 He was a real people pleaser and valued men's honor more than God's (1 Sam.
 15:30).
 He was also very proud of his reputation, and when David's fame eclipsed his own, Saul became bitterly jealous and sought to kill him.
 Ultimately, God rejected Saul and chose David to replace him as king.
 However, Saul wasn't always that way.
 According to the Bible, he originally started off very humble, which was why God chose him to become Israel's first ruler (1 Sam.
 9).

 This leads us to the seventh Christian archetype.
 You see, while Saul started off well, he failed God miserably at the end of his life.
 The same could be said of many Christians who initially start well, but over time backslide into apostasy and then finnish poorly.
 So Saul can also represent the Christian backslider.

 Now when taking into consideration all of our Biblical role models, we end up with seven kinds of Christians that can be described as follows:

 1. Abel type Christians are those who revere God's authority and obey Him no matter what is required of them.
-They have a profound respect for the Bible and diligently seek to understand God's will for their lives.
+They have a profound respect for the Bible and diligently seek to follow God's will for their lives.
 Theirs is a lifestyle of full surrender.
-And they are motivated to serve God without any reservations or holdouts because they are deeply in love with Him and exceedingly grateful for Christ's sacrificial death on their behalf.
+And they are willing to serve God without any reservations or holdouts because of their deep love for their Saviour.